Stock events for Vanda Pharmaceuticals, Inc. (VNDA)

 Overview of Vanda Pharmaceuticals, Inc.’s business

-Vanda Pharmaceuticals Inc. is a biopharmaceutical company focused on developing and commercializing innovative therapies for unmet medical needs.
-Its commercial portfolio includes HETLIOZ for Non-24-Hour Sleep-Wake Disorder and nighttime sleep disturbances in Smith-Magenis Syndrome, Fanapt for schizophrenia and bipolar I disorder, PONVORY for relapsing forms of multiple sclerosis and inflammatory/autoimmune disorders, NEREUS for the prevention of vomiting induced by motion in adults, Bysanti for bipolar I disorder and schizophrenia, and Imsidolimab for Generalized Pustular Psoriasis.
-Vanda also has a pipeline of other drugs in development.
+Vanda Pharmaceuticals is a global biopharmaceutical company focused on developing and commercializing therapies for high unmet medical needs, operating in the Healthcare sector, specifically in the Biotechnology & Drugs industry.
+The company focuses on neurologic, psychiatric, dermatologic, sleep, and inflammatory conditions.
+Its commercial portfolio includes HETLIOZ for Non-24-Hour Sleep-Wake Disorder and nighttime sleep disturbances associated with Smith-Magenis Syndrome.
+Fanapt is used for the treatment of schizophrenia and for the acute treatment of manic or mixed episodes associated with bipolar I disorder.
+PONVORY is used for relapsing forms of multiple sclerosis and is in clinical development for psoriasis and ulcerative colitis.
+NEREUS is approved for the prevention of vomiting induced by motion in adults and is in clinical development for gastroparesis and for the prevention of nausea and vomiting induced by GLP-1 receptor agonists.
+Bysanti is approved for bipolar I disorder and schizophrenia, and is in a Phase III clinical study for adjunctive treatment of major depressive disorder.
+Vanda also has an active pipeline of investigational therapies, including Imsidolimab, VTR-297, and VQW-765.

 VNDA’s Geographic footprint

-Vanda Pharmaceuticals is a global biopharmaceutical company headquartered in Washington, D.C., United States.
-The company sells its products predominantly in the United States, and also has a presence in Israel, Europe, and Canada.
-It maintains offices in the United Kingdom and Germany.
+Vanda Pharmaceuticals is a global biopharmaceutical company with the majority of its revenue derived from product sales predominantly in the United States, with additional sales in Israel, Europe, and Canada.
+The company's corporate headquarters are located in Washington, D.C., and it also has offices in the United Kingdom and Germany.

 VNDA Corporate Image Assessment